JKirchartz/jkirchartz.github.com/_posts/2012-07-12-there-is-no-such-thing-as-pixel-perfect.md

 ---
-time: 2012-07-12 17:00:00 -04:00
+layout: post
 title: There is no such thing as pixel-perfect web design
-layout: post
-name: there-is-no-such-thing-as-pixel-perfect
 ---

 There, I said it.
 Now get the phrase out of your head, it doesn't exist, please stop trying.